stuckyb/MOL/bulkloader/tnrs_ingest/README.txt

 TNRS = Taxonomic Name Resolution Service.

-1. bulkloader/tnrs_ingest: This folder will contain code to update TNRS databases on in a single table in CartoDB.
+This folder will contain code to update TNRS databases.
 The plan is to set up the simplest table that we can use to figure out the validity of names.

-Since TNRSes tend to be pretty small, we should really be doing this in its own SQLite database, but CartoDB is easier because (1) it's already a big part of Map of Life, and (2) we might be able to use PostgreSQL's built-in full-text search to fuzzy-match taxon names.
+1. sql/ -- contains the SQL code describing the table.
+It's just easier for us if we set up all the constraints in PostgreSQL, so that the server can maintain data coherence.

+1.1.
 Changes in layer_metadata:
-    scientificname ->   verbatim_scname
+    scientificname renamed to verbatim_scname
-    tnrs_id (string) -> The tnrs_id of the tnrs_names table.
+    tnrs_id (string ref): refers to the tnrs_id of the tnrs_names table
-    (? do we need the accepted_tnrs_id cached here?
-If so, a script to check this would be helpful!)

-Do we need this?
+Do we need these?
-    tnrs_notes (string)
+    accepted_tnrs_id (string ref): refers to the tnrs_id of the accepted name, so we can look that up directly instead of going via scientificname. accepted_scname (string): It might be faster to do this here instead of doing another JOIN. name_notes (string): For storing information about why this name was matched to this TNRS id.

 A proposed schema for the tnrs_names table: